blueberry1312/react-capstone-project/README.md

 ### Key Features <a name="key-features"></a>

-- Displayed home page section with all categories.
+- Display home page section with all categories.
+- Display list of countries with his population.
+- Display data from each country.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-- You can see a Live Demo clicking [here]().
+- You can see a Live Demo clicking [here](https://react-capstone-project-lmyd.onrender.com).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>